PatilShreyas/Covid19-Notifier-IN/README.md

 ## About
 - It simply loads **Total COVID19 cases in India** from [API](https://github.com/covid19india/api).
 - It notifies total cases of COVID19 in India after every 1 hours.
+- It shows the total cases of the District from every State.
+- Dark mode enabled by default.
 - It is offline capable (Using Cache) 😃.

 *It uses `PeriodicWorkManager` which is scheduled at the first run of an app.
 After that, `Worker` will execute after every one hour of interval and will show notification on Android's system tray.*